Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 We believe in the importance of awe and wonder and understand that children are most likely to flourish when they feel safe to be curious, explore their role in the world and express themselves.

 We have a whole school approach to SMSC and it is at the heart of all lessons across the curriculum.
-Subject leaders from Building Learning Power, Philosophy for Children, RE, Stonewall, PSHE, Transition, British Values, Wellbeing and Mindfulness ensure that there is appropriate curriculum coverage ensuring children learn to take personal responsibility for their own thoughts and actions.
+Subject leaders from Philosophy for Children, RE, Stonewall, PSHE, Transition, British Values, Wellbeing and Mindfulness ensure that there is appropriate curriculum coverage ensuring children learn to take personal responsibility for their own thoughts and actions.

 Philosophy for Children